 Check If You Are Not A Disguised Employee:

-2. If you are working as extension workforce in the company, are you being seen and treated as employee?
+- If you are working as extension workforce in the company, are you being seen and treated as an employee?

-4. Are you just working as a substitute for the certain job?
+- Are you just working as a substitute for a certain job?

 If the answers to the questions above are all YES, then it is possible that you are a self-employed person, and not an employee in disguise.
 On the other hand, a disguised worker of the client does not have much freedom on the work, and certainly, the client can shift him from one job to another when it is required by circumstances.
 Anyone who decides to get plunged into the workforce industry in the United Kingdom as self-employed or contractual basis must know the IRs rule so that he can assure that he is operating and working in compliance with it.